Plastic water bottles alternative

 They are said to hold a wide range of health benefits.
-Bill Gates and Donald Trump use it.
+Bill Gates and Donald Trump used it.

 A cheaper alternative without the “healing” properties is a reverse-osmosis water filter that fits your tap and can be installed yourself.

-British Abu Dhabi resident Andrew Rathbone uses a six-stage reverse osmosis filter by Pure Water Products, which cost Dh450.
+British Abu Dhabi resident Andrew Rathbone uses a six-stage reverse osmosis filter by Pure Water Products, which costs Dh450.
 He also tests his water regularly to make sure the filter is working.